I started writing about "RDO" when I noticed how little info was available online.

 - Three Free Roam Missions Completed: Just head to any of the orange dots on the map and press X/Square to accept the character’s mission.
 Depending on the character you may gain or lose honor.

-- Five Non-player Enemies Stealth Killed: Throwing knives (unlocked at Rank 8) and the Bow (unlocked at Rank 10) with Standard Arrows seem to work best here.
+- Five Non-player Enemies Stealth Killed/While Not Seen: Throwing knives (unlocked at Rank 8) and the Bow (unlocked at Rank 10) with Standard Arrows seem to work best here.
 Tomahawks sometimes register but not always in my experience.
 Climb on to the roof of the building in the screenshot below and “snipe” a lone Del Lobos gang member.
 If all of Thieves Landing isn’t on alert by this point do it again with one of the guys in the yard below.
 When you have officially pissed off the entire settlement either switch sessions or shoot your way out.
 After the gunsmoke settles, and everyone has reset, repeat your “stealth kills” until you complete the Challenge.
+After the Naturalist update this Challenge may have been changed due to the stealth system being revamped.
+The wording of this Daily might be different but the method for completing it remains the same.

 - Three Non-player Enemy Hats Shot Off: Even though it says “non-player,” this Challenge registers with rival players during a Free Roam Event.
 While going for a headshot aim up slightly to shoot off the hat of your target.
 This can be tricky but can be done unintentionally while going for a legit headshot.